SourceBuffer

 fun changeType(type: String)

-The changeType() method of the SourceBuffer interface sets the MIME type that future calls to SourceBuffer.appendBuffer should expect the new media data to conform to.
+The changeType() method of the SourceBuffer interface sets the MIME type that future calls to appendBuffer() should expect the new media data to conform to.
+This makes it possible to change codecs or container type mid-stream.

 Link copied to clipboard